Importance of Testing Garden Soil pH

 digital ph meter in jar of soil and water doing soil alkalinity test

-This fresh compost has a pH of ~7.9, which is pretty dang close to perfect for most veggies!
+This fresh compost has a pH of ~7.9, which is a little high for most veggies, but not too bad.
+Adding some sulfur will help drop it.

 Add your distilled water, and shake it up so you've got some nice watery mud you can test.